 Graduated Cylinder:

 For liquid options, you should utilize a graduated cylinder to measure the quantity.
-Be certain that the graduated cylinder is clear and dry earlier than use.
+Be sure the graduated cylinder is clear and dry earlier than use.
 Pour the answer into the graduated cylinder till the underside of the meniscus (the curved floor of the liquid) aligns with the specified quantity mark.

 -